J4NS-R/stonks/readme.md

 # Stonks

-Does some number crunching to predict stocks.
+A bunch of scripts that process stock market data and makes forecasts using popular statistical time series forecasting methods.

+Proof that I studied and passed university-level statistics (:

 ## Design

 Every week:
 - Stock data downloaded and cleaned - 3 months
-- R calculates 1w forecast and plots it
+- R calculates 1w forecast for each ticker and plots it
 - R calcs previous model and gets accuracy, given latest observations.
-- Accuracy is stored.
+- This accuracy data is then stored.

-When site viewed:
-- Display plot/s
-- Display avg accuracy
+- Historical prediction accuracy is loaded from db and plotted.
+- All graphs are published to [the website](https://athena.rauten.co.za/stonks).

 ## Dependencies